 As a LSC scientist, Larson’s contributions to the ground-breaking gravitational waves discoveries include analyzing data, making detection predictions and careful characterization and interpretation of the gravitational wave search results.

 The breakthrough gravitational wave event involving for the first time a pair of exploding neutron stars produced gravitational waves, a short duration gamma-ray burst and a resplendent kilonova.
-Because the exploding neutron stars emitted both radiation (light) and gravitational waves, the event was observed by electromagnetic radiation and gravitational wave detectors like LIGO.
+Because the exploding neutron stars emitted both radiation (light) and gravitational waves, the event was observed by electromagnetic telescopes and gravitational wave detectors like LIGO.
 This unprecedented combined detection heralds a new era of science called “multimessenger astronomy.”

 At CIERA, Larson is one of two astronomers who works on the gravitational wave side.
 The event was observed by thousands of astronomers working at more than 70 laboratories and telescopes on every continent.

-“This is the first detection of gravitational waves that didn’t involve a pair of black holes but was a result of two stars colliding.
+“This is the first detection of gravitational waves that didn’t involve a pair of black holes but was a result of two neutron stars colliding.
 The event produced both gravitational waves and light that will lead to more robust astrophysics and expand our understanding of the universe,” said Larson.

 Neutron stars are ultra-dense remnants of stars formed when stars exploded in the supernova explosions that took place billions of years ago.
-Approximating the size of a city, a neutron star has gravity 190 billion times stronger than earth’s gravitational pull and mass 1.5 times that of the sun.
+Approximately the size of a city, a neutron star has gravity 190 billion times stronger than earth’s gravitational pull and mass 1.5 times that of the sun.
 When a star explodes or dies, it leaves behind a small core where under the pressure of gravity, protons and electrons combine to form neutrons, hence the name neutron star.
 Astronomers estimate the kilonova released heavy elements such as gold 40 to 100 times the mass of the Earth into space.

 New age in astronomy